jorgeancal/notebook/content/posts/how-to-create-a-k8s-homelab-with-k3s.md

 +++
-comments= true
-author = "Jorge Andreu Calatayud" categories = ["cluster", "Kubernetes"] tags = ["kubernetes", "How to", "k3s", "ha", "cilium", "metallb"] date = "2023-08-15" description = "How to set up a k3s cluster with cilium and Metallb" title= "Create your own cluster with k3s" type="post"
+title= "Create your own cluster with k3s" author = "Jorge Andreu Calatayud" categories = ["cluster", "Kubernetes"] tags = ["kubernetes", "How to", "k3s", "ha", "cilium", "metallb"] date = "2023-08-15" description = "How to set up a k3s cluster with cilium and Metallb" comments= true
 +++

 For a long time, I've been trying to achieve a better configuration in my home lab.